henryw374/clojurescript-library-consumers-test/README.md

-# Does you Clojurescript library work for everyone?
+# Does your Clojurescript library work for everyone?

 The aim of this project is to help test that different Clojurescript build types can successfully consume an npm-depending library.